pachacamac/sessg/README.md

 The filename logic is pretty simple:

 * If a file ends with `.page.js` it goes through the generator. `example.page.js` becomes `example.html`.
-* If you need a different extension than `html`, name your file e.g. `sitemap.xml-page.js` and it becomes `sitemap.xml`.
+* If you need a different extension than `.html`, name your file e.g. `sitemap.xml-page.js` and it becomes `sitemap.xml`.
 * All other files, unless they're explicitely excluded, are simply copied.

 ## Plugin System